Arjunkumar01k/ldap-setup/README.md

         BankName: PNB
         AccountNo: 1100110011
         IFSCCode: KKBK0053

 > In this file we have gave objectclass name and must custom attribute

-- **a.
+**a.
 After that add user to db**

         ldapadd -a -c -xH ldap://localhost:3389 -D "cn=Directory Manager" -W  -f custom_attribute.ldif

+- **f user1.ldif:** This option specifies the name of the LDIF (LDAP Data Interchange Format) file that contains the data to be added to the LDAP server.
+The -f option is followed by the filename (**user1.ldif** in this case).

-- **b.
+**b.
 Check user reflected or not through ldapsearch command**

         ldapsearch -x -D "cn=Directory Manager" -W -H ldap://192.168.29.221:3389 -b "ou=dev,dc=keenable,dc=in" -s sub "(uid=001)"

+- **b "ou=dev,dc=keenable,dc=in"**: This option specifies the base DN (Distinguished Name) from which the search should start.
+It's set to **"ou=dev,dc=keenable,dc=in"** which indicates that the search should start from the "ou=dev" organizational unit under the base DN "dc=keenable,dc=in".
+- **s sub:** This option sets the search scope.
+In this case, it's set to "sub" which means a subtree search,

-Output look like th
+**Output look like this**

         # extended LDIF
         #